5 Types of First Aid Shocks: Causes, Symptoms, and Treatment for Shock

 • Urinating less than usual or not at all

 It’s important to call 911 or immediately go to an emergency room if you’re experiencing any of these symptoms.
 The sooner it is treated, the better the outlook.
 The most important part of Cardiogenic Shock treatment is improving the blood flow and oxygen to the vital organs to avoid damage.
-Cardiogenic shock treatment may include life support to restore blood flow to major organs, medication to prevent blood clots, and make the heart stronger and get more blood to the vital organs.
-Devices are also used to help the heart pump enough blood to the organs and the rest of the body.
+Cardiogenic shock treatment include life support to restore blood flow to major organs, medication to prevent blood clots, and make the heart stronger and get more blood to the vital organs.
+Devices are used to help the heart pump enough blood to the organs and the rest of the body.

-Neurogenic Shock
+4. Neurogenic Shock

 Neurogenic shock is a medical condition in which a person has trouble keeping their heart rate, blood pressure, and temperature stable.
 It’s usually the result of a severe injury to the central nervous system, a spinal injury, or brain damage.
 Some of the most common causes include gunshot wounds, car accidents, sports injuries, or improper administration of anesthesia to the spinal cord.

-Symptoms of Neurogenic Shock:
+What are the Symptoms of Neurogenic Shock?

 Symptoms of neurogenic shock include: